In 1946, Solomon Asch wrote a paper on how shape language and the physical aspects of a character affect the emotional aspect of a character:

 Body shape has a tremendous impact on the overall impression of the character.
 If you ever looked at a cartoon character and though they seemed confident but didn’t know why, you probably were not aware of the character’s shape language!

 In this article, we briefly talk about different character shapes and how each of them can be used to communicate different emotions.
-By knowing some basic universal rules about shape psychology, you will be able to tell a bad character from a good one.
+By knowing some basic universal rules about shaping psychology, you will be able to tell a bad character from a good one.
 This way, you’ll have more knowledge when outsourcing your character design projects to a character design studio.
 Ok enough talking, let’s dive in!

-What is shape language in character design?
+Understanding shape language in character design

 David Colman, an Emmy winning character planner found in his studies that:

 Body language and overall posture of the character has more weight of emotion compared to facial expressions (eyes, eyebrows, lips and so on)

 Some designers argue that color is more effective in conveying emotions; however, you should know that color theory is pretty subjective and can be interpreted in different ways from culture to culture.
 Shape language, on the other hand, seems to have a universal meaning making it much more important for designers and brands.

 (We have a complete and simple guide on using color for a character, you can check it out on the Color theory on the character design page.)